Click here for the full article from Deise Purcell, SFA

 Oat Milk Takes Dairy-Free Center Stage.
 Dairy alternatives continue to grow, with oat milk dominating as new products were introduced in cheeses, creamers, butter, confections, and RTD beverages.

 Plants as Plants.
-As one of its Top Trends of 2020, the Trendspotter panel predicted a renewed consumer interest in whole fruits and vegetables as part of a plant-based diet and that trend was visible at the Winter Show.
+As one of its , the Trendspotter panel predicted a renewed consumer interest in whole fruits and vegetables as part of a plant-based diet and that trend was visible at the Winter Show.

 Prebiotic-Rich Functional Beverages.
-According to SFA’s annual State of the Specialty Food Industry research, functional beverages are part of the overall rise in the popularity of specialty beverages that is helping spur specialty sales.
+According to SFA’s annual , functional beverages are part of the overall rise in the popularity of specialty beverages that is helping spur specialty sales.
 Beverages with prebiotic benefits specifically, emerged at the Winter Show.

 Sparkling and Global Teas.
 From antioxidant-rich and digestive-friendly varieties to products based on indigenous tea leaves, new teas and tisanes are widespread.